nickolashe/opencurrents-1/README.md

 This model registers all hours submitted by / for volunteers. *is_verified* flag determines whether the requests have been approved or not.

 #### AdminActionUserTime
-The purpose of this auxiliary model is to track actions non-profit admins take on hour requests from [UserTimeLog](#usertimelog) model.
+The purpose of this auxiliary model is to track actions non-profit admins take on hour requests in [UserTimeLog](#usertimelog) model.
 Initial volunteer request generates an action of type *request* in this table.
 Subsequently, the admin can either *approve* or *decline* the request.

 ### Offer
 This model contains offers created by businesses.
 Offer is characterized by a product item and a *currents share*, which represents percentage of price for which a businesses agrees to accept currents.
 Optionally, a business can specify a limit on how many transactions it is willing to accept for a given offer.

 ### Transaction
+A transaction is an act of offer redemption by users (*redeem-currents*).
+In order to redeem a transaction, a user must have a positive available currents balance.
+The actual amount of currents transacted is specified in *currents_amount* field.

 #### TransactionAction
+The purpose of this auxiliary table is to track actions taken by business admins on redemption requests in [Transaction](#transaction) model.
+Initial redemption request generates an action of type *request* in this table.
+Subsequently, the admin can either *approve* or *decline* the request.
+The status of *redeemed* signifies that the funds have been transferred and the transaction can be considered closed.
+See [#755](https://github.com/opencurrents/opencurrents/issues/755) on the immediate plan to combine [AdminActionUserTime](#adminactionusertime) and [TransactionAction](#transactionaction) into a single model.

 ### Ledger
+This model serves as a single source of truth for the currency ownership.
+Users and orgs are referenced in the ledger through their respective entities.
+Issuance of currents to users by non-profits is recorded using *is_issued* flag.

+Examples of instances where a new ledger record is created are:
+* Non-profit admin approving volunteer hour request
+* Volunteer checks in at a group event
+* Offer redemption moves to *redeemed* status

+In each of these instances the new ledger record references the triggering action.
+See [#755](https://github.com/opencurrents/opencurrents/issues/755) on the immediate plan to combine [AdminActionUserTime](#adminactionusertime) and [TransactionAction](#transactionaction) into a single model.

 ## Business logic interfaces
 Much of openCurrents business logic has been separated into [interfaces](https://github.com/opencurrents/opencurrents/tree/develop/openCurrents/interfaces).